 Adjust your dial for static, tune in to the right frequency, and listen to a unique radio station featuring the rhythm of the universe's divine hum and your extraordinary story.
 Stay tuned for a special broadcast direct from God- does He have your attention yet?

-An insightful conversation between Scott and Jerry responding to exciting stories and spiritual experiences from readers / listeners: Letitia, Alice, and Nilda, and their reactions to God: An Autobiography, As Told To A Philosopher, expressing a desire to hear and discern God's will throughout the journey of life.
+Scott and Jerry engage in an insightful conversation about God: An Autobiography, As Told To A Philosopher from the series What's On Your Mind, responding to exciting stories and spiritual experiences from readers / listeners: Letitia, Alice, and Nilda, and their reactions to God: An Autobiography, As Told To A Philosopher, expressing a desire to hear and discern God's will throughout the journey of life.

-Related Content: [Video] Is God Trying to Get Your Attention?
+Related Episodes: [Video] Is God Trying to Get Your Attention?

 80. Reader And Listener Responses | Series: What's On Your Mind [Part 6]